DistributedProofreaders/ppcomp/README.md

 Internally, ppcomp will transform both files to reduce insignificant differences.
 For instance, in the HTML version `<i>` and `</i>` will be transformed to "\_" so that will not generate a diff.
 Internally, a CSS transformation engine will take care of the HTML.

 Once both files are transformed, the diff happens (using `dwdiff`), then its output is transformed into HTML.
-This HTML result is then sent to the standard output where it can be redirected and finally loaded in a browser.
+This HTML result is then sent to the standard output where it can be redirected and finally loaded into a browser.
 There is a small notification at the top explaining the diffs.

 ## Footnotes
 If the two versions have footnotes, but they are not placed in the same spot (i.e., after each paragraph for the text, and at the end of the book for the HTML), they can be extracted and compared separately: